-The Company reported a loss of \$788,000 for the six months ended September 30, 2014.
-At September 30, 2014 and March 31, 2014, the Company's accumulated deficit amounted to \$134,798,000 and \$134,010,000, respectively.
-The Company had working capital of \$2,830,000 and \$1,970,000 as of September 30, 2014 and March 31, 2014, respectively.
-The Company expects to continue incurring losses for the foreseeable future and must raise additional capital to pursue its product development initiatives, penetrate markets for the sale of its products and continue as a going concern.
-The Company cannot provide any assurance that it will raise additional capital.
-Management believes that the Company has access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means; however, the Company has not secured any commitment for new financing at this time nor can it provide any assurance that new financing will be available on commercially acceptable terms, if at all.
-If the economic climate in the U.S. deteriorates, the Company's ability to raise additional capital could be negatively impacted.
-If the Company is unable to secure additional capital, it may be required to curtail its research and development initiatives and take additional measures to reduce costs in order to conserve its cash in amounts sufficient to sustain operations and meet its obligations.
+Management believes that the Company has access to additional capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means; however, the Company has not secured any commitment for new financing at this time, nor can it provide any assurance that other new financings will be available on commercially acceptable terms, if needed.
+If the Company is unable to secure additional capital, it may be required to curtail its research and development initiatives and take additional measures to reduce costs in order to conserve its cash.
+If the company is unable to secure additional capital, it may be required to curtail to secure additional capital, it may be required to curtail to secure additional capital, it may be required to curtail its research and development initiatives and take additional measures to reduce costs in order to curtail its research and development initiatives and take additional measures to reduce costs in order to curtail its research and development initiatives and take additional measures to reduce costs in order to conserve its cash additional measures to reduce costs in order to conserve its cash in amounts sufficient to sustain operations and meet its obligations.
 These measures could cause significant delays in the Company's efforts to commercialize its products, which is critical to the realization of its business plan and the future operations of the Company.
 These matters raise substantial doubt about the Company's ability to continue as a going concern.
 The accompanying condensed consolidated financial statements do not include any adjustments that may be necessary should the Company be unable to continue as a going concern.